kanboard/kanboard/docs/email-configuration.markdown

 ### The sender email address

-By default, emails will use the sender address `notifications@kanboard.net`.
+By default, emails will use the sender address `notifications@kanboard.local`.
 It's not possible to reply to this address.

 You can customize this address by changing the value of the constant `MAIL_FROM` in your config file.